UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 57      USA     USA   [0.03121394423109436, 0.9687860557689056]
 123  Canada  Canada    [0.6537036743991862, 0.3462963256008138]
 106  Canada  Canada    [0.8444267867198362, 0.1555732132801638]
-83   Canada  Canada    [0.6537036743991862, 0.3462963256008138]
-17      USA  Canada    [0.6984848138411375, 0.3015151861588626]
+..      ...     ...                                         ...
 98   Canada  Canada    [0.769706381275301, 0.23029361872469897]
 66      USA     USA  [0.053017116268726405, 0.9469828837312736]
 126  Canada  Canada   [0.6329448842395046, 0.36705511576049543]
 109  Canada  Canada    [0.8154016516676702, 0.1845983483323298]

+[10 rows x 3 columns]
 ```

 Notes:

-Let’s take a look and compare the to the actual correct labels.
+Let’s take a look and compare them to the actual correct labels.

 We can see that the first example was incorrectly predicted as “Canada”
-instead of “USA” but we also see that the model what not extremely
+instead of “USA” but we also see that the model was not extremely
 confident in this prediction.
 It was 69.8% confident.

-The rest of this selection the model corrected predicted but the model
+For the rest of this selection, the model corrected predicted each city
-was more confident in some than others.
+but the model was more confident in some than others.

 ---

+<br> <br>

 <img src="/module8/module8_13/unnamed-chunk-11-1.png" width="90%" style="display: block; margin: auto;" />

 Notes:

-When we use predict we get a decision boundary with either blue or red,
+When we use `predict`, we get a decision boundary with either blue or
-a colour for each class but now, with probabilities, we can see that the
+red, a colour for each class.

+With probabilities using `predict_proba`, we can see that the model is
-model is less confident the closer the observations are to the decision
+less confident the closer the observations are to the decision boundary.
-boundary.

 ---